KhaldiDataPanda/MultiChurn/readme.md

 # Customer Churn Analysis

-This repository contains analyses of customer churn in two different sectors: Banking and Telecommunications.
-My main aim was to explore the Churn problem
+This repository contains analyses of customer churn, for now we tackled two different sectors: Banking and Telecommunications.
+My main aim was to explore the Churn problem and understand the factors that contribute to customer churn in these industries, and test some crazy ideas I had in mind.

+In the process we managed to beat the exiting results in the Banking task, and reach the exiting best result on the Telecom task.
+More works on other datasets will be added in the future.

 ## Projects